kenjcastilla/spotify-insights-app/README.md

     SPOTIPY_REDIRECT_URI

-Then, simply run the server from the root directory:
+Start the development server from the root directory:

     python manage.py runserver

+Follow the provided link (it should be http://127.0.0.1:8000/, but you can change this), and add "spotifyInsights" to the url.
+It should look like this: http://127.0.0.1:8000/spotifyInsights.

 [Demo](https://youtu.be/UuxTPbC4yvY)